Highland Park parade shooter sentenced to life in prison without parole

 Another 48 people were wounded in the shooting, including Cooper Roberts, then 8, who was left paralyzed from the waist down.

-Retired Highland Park Police Commander Gerry Cameron, who was at the scene of the shooting, and led the investigation into the attack, talked about personally transporting three people to the hospital after Crimo started shooting – killing seven people and wounding 48 others.

-Highland Park resident Dana Ruder Ring took the stand.
-She was at the parade with her husband and three children.
+Highland Park resident Dana Ruder Ring shared the story of how she and her family ran for cover in a parking garage after the gunman opened fire.
+As she and her husband and children were in the parking garage, a woman came up to them holding a 2-year-old boy covered in blood, and handed him to the couple.

+As she tried to figure out who the boy was, and where his parents were, he repeatedly insisted his parents would come find him.
+Later, she learned the boy was Aiden McCarthy, and both of his parents – Irina and Kevin McCarthy – had been killed.

-Crimo repeatedly failed to attend court proceedings in his case before ultimately pleading guilty.
+In addition to skipping his sentencing, Crimo also repeatedly failed to attend court proceedings in his case before ultimately pleading guilty.
 During the three days of jury selection, he was only in court for the first half of each of the first two days, and was not in court at all on the final day of jury selection.

+Rinehart said it will be up to the Illinois Department of Corrections to determine where Crimo will be imprisoned.